 Top 5 Time Management Secrets in Agile Methodology

-The Framework: Agile teams need to deliver high-quality products in short iterations while adapting to changing requirements and feedback.
+The Framework: Agile teams should bring superior quality products in brief iterations, adapt to shiftiness requirements and feedback.

 Known for its adaptability, Agile project methodology gives teams the solutions for navigating complex projects with ease.